Islamic architecture

 Islamic architecture comprises the architectural styles of buildings associated with Islam.
 It encompasses both secular and religious styles from the early history of Islam to the present day.
 The Islamic world encompasses a wide geographic area historically ranging from western Africa and Europe to eastern Asia.
 Certain commonalities are shared by Islamic architectural styles across all these regions, but over time different regions developed their own styles according to local materials and techniques, local dynasties and patrons, different regional centers of artistic production, and sometimes different religious affiliations.

-Early Islamic architecture was influenced by Roman, Byzantine, Iranian, and Mesopotamian architecture and all other lands which the Early Muslim conquests conquered in the seventh and eighth centuries.
-Further east, it was also influenced by Chinese and Indian architecture as Islam spread to South and Southeast Asia.
+Early Islamic architecture was influenced by Roman, Byzantine, Iranian, and Mesopotamian architecture and all other lands which the early Muslim conquests conquered in the seventh and eighth centuries.
 Later it developed distinct characteristics in the form of buildings and in the decoration of surfaces with Islamic calligraphy, arabesques, and geometric motifs.
 New architectural elements like minarets, muqarnas, and multifoil arches were invented.
 Common or important types of buildings in Islamic architecture include mosques, madrasas, tombs, palaces, hammams (public baths), Sufi hospices (e.g. khanqahs or zawiyas), fountains and sabils, commercial buildings (e.g. caravanserais and bazaars), and military fortifications.

 Early history (up to 10th century)

 Origins

 The Islamic era began with the formation of Islam under the leadership of Muhammad in early 7th-century Arabia.
 The first mosque was a structure built by Muhammad in Medina in 622, right after his Hijrah (migration) from Mecca, which corresponds to the site of the present-day Mosque of the Prophet (al-Masjid an-Nabawi).
 It is usually described as his house, but may have been designed to serve as a community center from the beginning.
 It consisted of a simple courtyard structure built in unbaked brick, with a rectangular, almost square, floor plan measuring about 53 by 56 meters.
-A shaded portico supported by palm trunks stood on the north side of the courtyard, in the direction of prayer (the qibla), which was initially towards Jerusalem.
+A shaded portico supported by palm trunks stood on the north side of the courtyard (ṣaḥn), in the direction of prayer (the qibla), which was initially towards Jerusalem.
 When the qibla was changed to face towards Mecca in 624, a similar portico was added on the south side, facing towards that city.
 Muhammad and his family lived in separate rooms attached to the mosque, and Muhammad himself was buried in one of these rooms upon his death in 632.
 Over the rest of the 7th century and in the 8th century the mosque was repeatedly expanded to include a large flat-roofed prayer hall supported by columns (a hypostyle hall) with a central courtyard.
 It became one of the main models for the early mosques built elsewhere.
 Scholars generally agree that aside from Muhammad's mosque/house, the architecture of the Arabian Peninsula seems to have had only a limited role in the formulation of later Islamic architecture.